 Riuh Bazaar APW Bangsar

-Riuh Bazaar at APW Bangsar is one of the newest pop up bazaars in the Klang Valley, which only started operations in August 2017.
-To date, they have successfully run two Riuh bazaars at APW Bangsar.
+Riuh Bazaar at APW Bangsar is one of the newest pop-up bazaars in the Klang Valley, which only started operations in August 2017.
+To date, they have successfully run several Riuh bazaars at APW Bangsar.

-APW is actually an old building that used to be the Art Printing Works building at Jalan Riong in the Bangsar area.
-The business has ceased operations and the building has been turned into an event and exhibition space which is rented out.
+APW is actually an old building used to be the Art Printing Works building at Jalan Riong in the Bangsar area.

 Riuh Bazaar APW Bangsar